 3.2 Number of Co-occurring Annual Maxima

 We examine the total number of co-occurrences between discharge and storm surge annual maxima obtained from the simulation period and assess their probability of co-occurrence under independence.
-Figure 4 presents the total number of simulated co-occurring annual maxima, Qn*, Sn* events, considering a time window of Δ = 3 days.
+Figure 4 presents the total number of co-occurring annual maxima, Qn*, Sn* events, considering a time window of Δ = 3 days.
 We observe a minimum of 0 co-occurrence and a maximum of 19 co-occurrences within the 35 years simulation period.
 At 64% of the locations, we observe at least one co-occurrence.
-Clearly, the absence of a significant dependence (measured at 74% of the locations, see Section 3.1) does not preclude the co-occurrence of discharge and storm surge annual maxima.
+Clearly, the absence of a significant dependence (measured at 67% of the locations, see Section 3.1) does not preclude the co-occurrence of discharge and storm surge annual maxima.
 Finally, at 5% of the locations, yearly maxima are co-occurring more than 30% of the time (i.e. representing 10 co-occurrences or more over 1980-2014).

-We test the significance of these results globally by comparing the empirical distribution obtained from the simulated data with the binomial distributions shown in Figure 2.
+We test the significance of these results globally by comparing the empirical distribution obtained from the data with the binomial distributions shown in Figure 2.
 Figure 5 presents the uncertainty bounds around the empirical distribution using non-parametric bootstrapping with 5,000 bootstrap samples and a significance level α = 0.05.
-The right tail obtained in our simulated results significantly deviates from any of the binomial distributions considered here.
-Therefore, we obtain more simulated co-occurrences than we would expect under the assumption of independence (i.e. compared with binomial draws).
+The right tail obtained in our results significantly deviates from any of the binomial distributions considered here.
+Therefore, we obtain more co-occurrences than we would expect under the assumption of independence (i.e. compared with binomial draws).
 This suggests that in regions with a high number of co-occurrences, discharge and storm surge annual maxima are very unlikely to be independent and cannot be explained by seasonality only.
 Instead, we argue that synoptic weather systems could explain the high number of co-occurring annual maxima.
-We note that even though the influence of the time window clearly influences the number of co-occurrences measured (see Figure S10), it will not affect the interpretation of Figure 5.
+We note that even though the influence of the time window clearly influences the number of co-occurrences measured (see Figure S14), it will not affect the interpretation of Figure 5.
 This is because the time window is already accounted for when deriving the binomial probability distributions.
 Therefore, selecting a larger time window would only result in a shift of all distributions to the right, but similar conclusions would prevail.